 Chart of the Week

 - After nearly three months since announcing the Secondary Market Corporate Credit Facility, last week the Fed began purchasing eligible corporate debt of individual issuers based on specific criteria such as minimum credit rating and maturity limits.

 - The program has already contributed to a significant drop in credit spreads as risk aversion declined across both investment grade and high yield bond markets.
 The timing of such purchases is noteworthy given the recent performance of credit spreads.

 - The Fed’s initial round of individual bond purchases began after a week when credit spreads turned higher following four consecutive weeks of declines.
 When the Fed is buying bonds, it is directly supporting bond demand – a positive for market stability.
 Last week, credit spreads dropped 15 basis points (0.15%) through Wednesday, June 17, to 1.16%, its lowest level since March 5, 2020.

-- At BMT, we continue to increase our investment grade corporate bond exposure across our taxable bond strategies.
+- At Bryn Mawr Trust, we continue to increase our investment grade corporate bond exposure across our taxable bond strategies.
 We believe investor demand for corporate bonds will continue for the remainder of the year as corporate fundamentals improve coinciding with a pick-up in U.S. economic growth.

 - The equity markets have been volatile as investors continue to speculate on the likely path of the pandemic and its impact on U.S. economic growth.
 Everyday, U.S. economic data and virus-related news are reported that potentially provide new insights investors may incorporate into their decision-making process.